 One of the most frequently cited reasons for the failure of the EH is that the risk premium is time varying, rather than constant as the EH requires.
-One problem with this explanation is that any failure of the EH implies that the deviations in the risk premium are not i.i.d., i.e., they are not time invariant.
+One problem with this explanation is that any failure of the EH implies that the deviations in the risk premium are not iid, i.e., they are not time invariant.
 Hence, stating that the risk premium is time varying can be viewed as merely an alternative way of stating that the EH does not hold.
-For monetary policy to be effective, the actions of the monetary authority must be predictably transmitted to longer-term rates.
-For policy actions (which affect short-term rates) to have their desired effect on long-term rates, policymakers must be able to predict how the risk premium will vary over time-the efficacy of policy depends on policymakers' ability to predict changes in the risk premium.
+In order for monetary policy to be effective, the actions of the monetary authority must be predictably transmitted to longer-term rates.
+In order for policy actions (which affect short-term rates) to have their desired effect on long-term rates, policymakers have to be able to predict how the risk premium will vary over time-the efficacy of policy depends on policymakers' ability to predict changes in the risk premium.